cblearn/cblearn/docs/references/index.rst

 API Reference
 =============

-This is the class and function reference of OrdComp.
+This is the class and function reference of cblearn.

-:mod:`ordcomp.datasets` Datasets
+:mod:`cblearn.datasets` Datasets
 ================================

-.. automodule:: ordcomp.datasets
+.. automodule:: cblearn.datasets

 Loaders
 -------

-.. currentmodule:: ordcomp
+.. currentmodule:: cblearn

 .. autosummary::
     :toctree: generated/